barriosjorge/gmt_docs/src/software_development/isample_example.rst

    $ log_server &
    $ tele_server &

-Start the ISample Control Package application in the background
+Start the ISample Control Package application in the background.

 .. code-block:: bash